Tuesday, 2 December 2025

 He published several books including a Latin thesis on the origin of the Jews, and a French edition of Propertius.

-He was the Keeper of the Chatham Library, Manchester.
+He was the Keeper of the Cheatham Library, Manchester.
 In his will he bequeathed monies for Trinity's new bridge, built in 1765.
 He also left an estate at Barrington to found three annual prizes for English declamations, and £1000 to rebuild or alter the combination room, and £180 for plate.

 The monument is inscribed -